-The Annual Book & Arts Fair is known to be one of the largest community-wide events in Houston.
-Why not have films as part of the Fair?
+The Jewish Book & Arts Festival is known to be one of the largest community-wide events in Houston.
+Why not have films as part of the Festival?
 The film chosen as the Audience Choice award during the Annual Jewish Film Festival usually makes an encore appearance as well as other stellar choices.

 Nov 2-13, 2019